puchik/godot-extras/gdnative/multi-lod/README.md

 **Notes**

+You can also recompile Godot with the provided git patch; it is used for adding the multipliers for LOD distances so you can quickly change the settings globally if needed.
+I tried to add the multipliers with an addon, but the C++ code would not be able to load them at game launch.
+I suspect the plugin may be loaded after the GDNative code begins running.

 You need the GDNative library to point to the library file (e.g. .dll) correctly, and then the have the NativeScripts correctly point to the library.
 Have a read of the GDNative documentation in the docs if you're having trouble.

 Alternatively, the source C++ files are also in this directory.
 You'll need them to compile for different platforms + any changes you'd like + see the internals.

+**Limitations**

+LOD multipliers are not updated at runtime when changes are made.

+For multipliers, need to use a git-patch and recompile the engine to get it to work.
+Addon method doesn't seem to work (GDNative runs before addon initializer?).

+LOD is based on distance instead of screen size.

+**Known bugs:**

+You tell me :)